MCGrad: Multicalibration at Web Scale: Introduction

 Multicalibration is a more powerful property that extends the concept of calibration to ensure that predictors are simultaneously calibrated on various (potentially overlapping) groups~\cite{pmlr-v80-hebert-johnson18a,pfisterer2021,noarov2023statistical,jung2021moment}.
 Often, multicalibration is applied as a post-processing step to fix a base classifier's predictions.
 While it originated in the study of algorithmic fairness, its significance extends far beyond it.
 A growing body of work shows that multicalibration can increase model performance and robustness in many circumstances, ranging from out-of-distribution prediction to confidence scoring of LLMs ~\cite{Gopalan2022LowDegreeM, Yang2024, wu2024bridging, kim2022universal, detommaso2024multicalibration, dwork2022beyond}.

 Despite its potential, multicalibration has received limited traction in industry.
 We argue that this is due to three main reasons. \textbf{First}, existing multicalibration methods require \textit{protected groups} to be \emph{manually defined}~\cite{jin2025}: not only do users need to specify the covariates that require protection (e.g., \texttt{user age} and \texttt{user country}), but also they must define concrete protected groups through binary membership indicators, such as ``\texttt{is an adult in the US?}''.
-This poses a significant challenge to real-world application of multicalibration because practitioners (a) may not have established the precise set of protected groups, (b) may be subject changes to the definition of protected groups over time thus requiring ongoing effort and change management (e.g., due to changes related to legal context, policy frameworks, ethical considerations, or otherwise), or (c) may only seek an overall performance improvement without prioritizing specific groups for protection.
+This poses a significant challenge to real-world application of multicalibration because practitioners (a) may not have established the precise set of protected groups, (b) may be subject to changes to the definition of protected groups over time thus requiring ongoing effort and change management (e.g., due to changes related to legal context, policy frameworks, ethical considerations, or otherwise), or (c) may only seek an overall performance improvement without prioritizing specific groups for protection.
 The difficulties defining protected groups become even more pronounced when the set of features that we want to protect is large. \textbf{Second}, existing methods lack the ability to scale to large datasets and/or many protected groups, which makes them hard to deploy in production.
 For instance, \citet{pmlr-v80-hebert-johnson18a}'s algorithm scales at least linearly in time and memory with the number of groups, being potentially inefficient when a large set of groups is specified.
-To be deployed at web scale, multicalibration methods must be highly optimized so as to not introduce significant computational requirements at training or inference time. \textbf{Third}, existing multicalibration methods lack guardrails to be safely deployed, and often introduce a risk that multicalibrating a predictor ends up harming model performance may prevent deployment.
-This may be caused by overfitting.
+To be deployed at web scale, multicalibration methods must be highly optimized so as to not introduce significant computational requirements at training or inference time. \textbf{Third}, existing multicalibration methods lack guardrails to be safely deployed, and risk harming model performance (e.g., due to overfitting), which may prevent practitioners from deploying them altogether.